Can Metal Baseball Bat STOP Wrist Rolling Over In Swing Path? Easton’s Mako Torq Composite CANNOT

 What Do Cues like Being “Short to the Ball” Really Mean?

-The marketing for Easton Mako Torq aluminum bats promise – that by using their bat – a hitter will:
+The marketing for Easton Mako Torq composite bats promise – that by using their bat – a hitter will:

 - “Be short to the ball”,